segunOluwatayo/Express-React-Project2/README.md

 Font Awesome: A library of icons and fonts for web development.
 Jest: A JavaScript testing framework for NodeJS.
 Cypress: An end-to-end testing framework for web applications.

+4. If you get this error > client@0.1.0 start
+> react-scripts start

+'react-scripts' is not recognized as an internal or external command, just install the dependency of npm install react-scripts on the frontend folder and should work fine